-Although there has been much academic interest in assorted aspects of the history of the Haganah, the subject of women in that organization has not yet merited an in-depth study, despite the considerable contribution of women in the Haganah during the struggle to establish the State of Israel.
-The present article is based on interviews conducted with some thirty women from various sectors of the population, who were active in the Haganah.
-The overall treatment of the various orientations among the women stems, among other things, from the information that emerged from these interviews.
+Although there has been much academic interest in assorted aspects of the history of the Haganah, the paramilitary organization of the Jewish community in Palestine prior to the establishment of the State of Israel.
+"Old Yishuv" refers to the Jewish community prior to 1882; "New Yishuv" to that following 1882.Yishuv, the subject of women in that organization has not yet merited an in-depth study, despite the considerable contribution of women in the Haganah during the struggle to establish the State of Israel.
+The present article is based on interviews conducted with some 30 women from various sectors of the population, who were active in the Haganah.
+The overall treatment of the various orientations among the women stems from, among other things, the information that emerged from these interviews.

 In Tel Aviv in the 1920s women members were accepted only in limited numbers; traditionally, there was one woman for each platoon of men.
 In general, the sphere of activity for women in the Haganah was a narrow one.
 The small number of women in the organization in those years can also be traced to the fact that few women worked outside the home; most adult women at the time were homemakers.
 In late 1925 the number of Haganah members in Tel Aviv was extremely small (roughly 200–300 in total).
 The members were divided into platoons and the platoons into groups, each of which operated separately.
 Once a month, a joint operation took place for all members, including the women.
 The latter were dispersed, each to a different platoon, and served mainly as couriers and liaisons.
 The number of women Haganah members in Tel Aviv began to rise towards the end of the 1920s.